Dannemann/java-string-compressor/README.md

 represented by 5 bits.
 But if you need both letters and numbers, 6 bits are sufficient.
 This way, we can remove those unnecessary bits and store only the ones we need.
 This is exactly what this library does.

-Another important feature is searching.
-This library not only supports compression, but also binary searching on the compressed data itself without decompressing it, which will be explained later.
+It is an alternative to Huffman Coding, as it compresses small texts, lets you binary-search directly on the compressed data, and provides a simpler compress/decompress interface.

 To compress a string, you can easily use either `FourBitAsciiCompressor`, `FiveBitAsciiCompressor`, or `SixBitAsciiCompressor`.